-Stephannie was born and raised in Massachusetts, and has been a member of the Suffolk community for many years.
+Stephannie has been a member of the Suffolk community for many years.
 She completed her undergraduate degree in 2003, earning a B.A. in Government with an International Affairs concentration, and a minor in Latin American studies.

 After graduating, she worked in several of Suffolk's academic departments including English, Government, and the Writing Center.
-While working at Suffolk, she earned an M.S. in Criminal Justice, and recently completed an M.Ed. in Administration of Higher Education.
+While working at Suffolk, she earned an M.S. in Criminal Justice and an M.Ed. in Administration of Higher Education.

 Stephannie speaks fluent Spanish, and in her spare time, she enjoys dining out, reading, and watching movies.